masoncj/masoncj.github.io/_posts/2022-12-29-event_arch/2022-12-29-event_arch.md

 * **Verbosity**, in that every single change to the system must be enacted by some event, leading to a proliferation of tiny events.
 Our library automatically creates and applies "technical events" that have simple impacts on data models.
 More complex "business events" are handled via hand written code.
 * **Duplicativeness**, since the different parts of the system that share data must separately implement similar or the same data models.
 We again work hard to reduce boiler-plate so that the essential differences between the various similar models are apparent.

 It's also important to note that we did not implement this architectural at once: At first, we stored the log of events in a postgres table and then gradually introduced Kafka and refined our approach over time.

-[diagram incremental implementation?]

 I don't suggest that this architecture is appropriate for all situations.
 It does have a number of advantages, but also introduces significant complexities.

-**Advantages**
+#### Advantages

 * **Democratized Data:** Teams can consume from the central log independently.
 Also teams can organize around customers rather than around data.
-A team can efficiently spin ups  new app or service, for instance by starting with only the most recent events and then progressively adding older data.
+A team can efficiently spin up a new app or service, for instance by starting with only the most recent events and then progressively adding older data.
 * **Awesomely auditable**: Every event carries provenance information about who created it and when, which eases responding to requests to justify or explain a particular oddity.
 * **Asynchronous and resilient:** Each part of the system (such as those serving different kinds of users) is decoupled from the other so they can continue to operate independently in case of a failure.
 * **Sized and shaped**: Different services or apps can have different organizations of data or can pick and choose the subset of events they are actually interested in.